-1:20a "According to my earnest expectation and my hope ..."
-If a man has ever lived a life of commitment to our Lord Jesus Christ, it was Paul.
-He is confident that no matter what happens, Christ will be magnified.
+1:20a According to my earnest expectation and my hope ...- If a man has ever lived a life of commitment to our Lord Jesus Christ, it was Paul.
+He was confident that no matter what happens, Christ will be magnified.
 Note the word "earnest expectation" (apokaradokian).
 It means to gaze into the distance with the head erect and outstretched just like a watchman on a tower.
 Paul did not dread his hearing and possible sentence, as most of us would have.
-He had been told from the time of this conversion that he would suffer for Christ and testify before Gentile rulers (Acts 9:15, 16).
+He had been told from the time of this conversion that he would suffer for Christ, and testify before Gentile rulers (Acts 9:15, 16).

-1:20b There will some believers who will suffer loss and there will be some believers who will be ashamed.
-This is what Paul meant: "... that in nothing he did not want to be ashamed..." when it was his time to stand before Christ.
+1:20b There will be some believers who will suffer loss and there will be some believers who will be ashamed.
+This is what Paul meant: ... that In nothing he did not want to be ashamed... when it was his time to stand before Christ.
 He loved Christ with all his heart, for Christ had done so much for him.

-1:20c "...but that with all boldness, as always ..." - "Boldness" means freedom in speaking, fearless, confidence, cheerful courage, and assurance.
+1:20c ...but that with all boldness, as always ...- "Boldness" means freedom in speaking, fearless, confident, cheerful courage, and assurance.
 The absence of fear in speaking boldly was Paul's privilege as a slave of Jesus Christ.
-Paul's whole purpose in life was to speak out boldly about Christ and to become more like him.
+Paul's whole purpose in life was to speak out boldly about Christ and to become more like Him.

-Therefore, his one expectation and hope was for 1:20d "...Christ to be magnified in his body, whether it be by life, or by death."
+1:20d Therefore, his one expectation and hope was for ...Christ to be magnified in his body, whether it be by life, or by death.
 He wanted Christ to be honored both in his life and in his death.
 If you're not ready to die, then you're not ready to live.
 Once you know your eternal purpose, then you're free to serve-develop your life to what really counts without fear of dying.

-1:21a What exalts Christ, makes us happy!
+1:21a For to me to live is Christ, and to die is gain.
+What exalts Christ, makes us happy!

-- 1. First, "For to me to live is Christ" What did he mean by this?
+- 1. First, 'For to me to live is Christ" What did he mean by this?
 He meant at least five things. - a.
 He presented his body as a living sacrifice to Jesus Christ. - b.
 He struggled to yield the parts of his body-every member of his body-to Christ as a tool for righteousness. - c.
 He struggled to control his mind-to control every thought and to focus every thought upon Jesus Christ and the great virtues of life. - d.
 He committed himself to work for love and justice within all of society. - e.
-He gave his life-every moment of it-to reach and minister to as many people as possible during his journey upon earth. - 2.
+He surrendered his life-to reach and minister as many people as possible in the last part of his journey. - 2.
 This brings us to the second point of Paul.
-He declares that 1:21b "...and to die is gain."
-He knew that everything on earth was aging and passing away including man himself.
-Therefore, Paul reached out for a Savior, a Person who could save him and give him an eternal world that would never age or pass away.
+He declares that 1:21b "...and to dle Is galn."
+He knew that everything on earth was aging and passing away, including man himself.
+In Paul's reach for the Savior, he would never age or pass away in the eternal world that Jesus was able to give.